 Cherished Items – Location and Placement

 Most people want to be close to the things they value most.
 Therefore, another key element in determining whether someone has truly changed domicile is what one has done with the items valued most.
 In other words, where are the items that are near and dear?
 Where is valuable artwork or jewelry?
 Where is the family pet?
-Where is a safety deposit box?
-If a person has more than one car, make sure that the nicest one is located at the home of the intended domicile.
+Where is the safety deposit box?
+If a person has more than one car, where is the nicer car?
 Consider moving as many of these items as possible to the new domicile.

 Other Factors in Establishing Intent